rabbitmq/rabbitmq-website/site/upgrade.md

 rabbitmqctl -n rabbit@to-be-stopped list_queues --local name slave_pids synchronised_slave_pids
 </pre>

-If you have unsynchronised queues, either you enable automatic synchronisation or you [trigger it using `rabbitmqctl`](ha.html#unsynchronised-mirrors).
+If there are unsynchronised queues, either enable automatic synchronisation or [trigger it using `rabbitmqctl`](ha.html#unsynchronised-mirrors) manually.

-RabbitMQ shutdown process will not wait for queues to be synchronised if a synchronisation is in progress.
+RabbitMQ shutdown process will not wait for queues to be synchronised if a synchronisation operation is in progress.

 ### <a id="mirrored-queue-masters-rebalance" class="anchor" /> [Mirrored queue masters rebalancing](#mirrored-queue-masters-rebalance)

 Some upgrade scenarios can cause mirrored queue masters to be unevenly distributed between nodes in a cluster.
 This will put more load on the nodes with more queue masters.
-For example a full-stop upgrade will make all queue masters migrate to an upgrader node - the one stopped last and started first.
+For example a full-stop upgrade will make all queue masters migrate to the "upgrader" node - the one stopped last and started first.
-Rolling upgrade of three nodes with two mirrors will also cause all queue masters to be on the same node.
+A rolling upgrade of three nodes with two mirrors will also cause all queue masters to be on the same node.

 You can move a queue master for a queue using a temporary [policy](/parameters.html) with `ha-mode: nodes` and `ha-params: [&lt;node&gt;]`